 bundesliga.com brings you up to date on their performances this term.

 Watch: The top 10 USA goals of the past decade!

 Now in his third full season as a professional, McKennie is very much a first-team regular at Schalke.
 Head coach David Wagner was full of praise for the Texan at the start of the campaign, calling him "an outstanding talent", and saying he "can be one of the Bundesliga's best midfielders".

-McKennie has certainly lived up to those words, starting 20 of the Royal Blues' 29 league games to date - the only times he hasn't played have been due to injury.
-The USA international has won over 60 per cent of all aerial challenges this term and completed 84.5 per cent of his passes, while he scored his first goal of 2019/20 in Schalke's 1-1 draw at home to Hoffenheim on Matchday 25 and added his second in the 2-1 defeat to Fortuna Düsseldorf on Matchday 28.
+McKennie has certainly lived up to those words, starting 24 of the Royal Blues' 34 league games - the only times he hasn't played have been due to injury or suspension.
+The USA international has won over 60 per cent of all aerial challenges this term and completed 84.9 per cent of his passes, while he has scored three of Schalke's seven goals since March.

 Able to play in defensive midfield, attacking midfield, as a defender or even as an auxiliary striker, McKennie's versatility is a prized asset, although the player himself prefers being given license to roam as a box-to-box dynamo.